grublets/sbquery/README.md

 # sbquery
 For use with SponsorBlock's sponsorTimes.csv files.

 Tally user vote stats of all -2 through +4 and >4 votes and can help identify outliers.

-Tally user submissions vote counts to look for outliers.
 Requires awk or mawk.
 Works with gawk but takes ~3.5x longer.

 This started off as a one-trick pony for a special case but grew a bit to allow